KevinSheedy/lean-git-flow/README.md

 ## Not sure what to name your branch?
 If you're not certain what version your next release will be, that's not a problem.
 Give it a provisional version number and you can change it later.
 For example, if your last release was **2.2.1** then you could provisionally create a **release/2.3.0** branch.
 Later, you may decide that the next release will actually be **3.0.0**.
 In that case, simply create a **release/3.0.0** branch and delete **release/2.3.0**.

-## Why not use GitFlow?

-### Fewer Branches
-Sometimes less is more.

-### Meaningful Branch names
-The names **develop** and **master** don't carry much meaning unless you've read the GitFlow article.
-A newbie looking at your repo may not understand their purpose. **SimplerGitFlow** gives every branch an intuitive, meaningful name.

-### Less to do before a release
-With GitFlow, the procedure immediately before a release is a bit complex.
-You have to create release/branch off develop, merge it master and apply a tag.
-It's a little unclear as to which branch you perform the final build on.
-With SimplerGitFlow, all builds are on the release branch.
-There is no last minute branching or merging.

-### The master branch doesn't just contain

 ## Other Workflows
-Check out these other git workflows and pick the one that suits you best:
+Check out these other git workflows and pick the one that suits you:

 - [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)
 - [GitHub Flow](https://guides.github.com/introduction/flow/)